bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Along the way, we ran into a couple coming toward us who had decided, at the toss of a pointed rock, to traverse Indian Ridge in reverse.
 We asked them about the crux at the west end.
 They found the climb difficult and said they wouldn't want to downclimb it.

 Dinah stopped just short of the high point at the west end while I continued on to scope out the downclimb.
 The west side, where the couple climbed up and where Alan Kane suggests climbing down, was quite steep and covered with loose rock.
 It looked too dangerous to descend.
-The east side didn't look good either: it was steep, rugged and under snow.
-So we turned back.
+The east side didn't look good either: it was steep, rugged and under snow, so we turned back.

 It took only half an hour to return to Indian's summit.
 Continuing down, Dinah and I made our way back to the tram station where again we were forced to mingle with the crowds.
 Just before we reached the tram station, we were stopped by a middle-aged, overweight couple sitting on a rock.
 They had managed to walk about 250 m from the station before being forced to rest.
 The man wondered if it was worthwhile going all the way to Whistlers summit.
 "Is the view on the top the same?
 It's the same as what you see here, right?"